Why shale is good for mankind but bad for the US

 The rest is history by now.
 The US enjoys a new investment and energy boom because of its massive shale industry and everyone is happy but let’s pause for a minute.
 Is this a good thing for them?

-All those expecting me to lash out on fracking because it makes honey bees less fertile and hence lowers honey yield for Alaskan farmers – sorry guys.
+All those expecting me to lash out at fracking because it makes honey bees less fertile and hence lowers honey yield for Alaskan farmers – sorry guys.
 Most of the arguments against fracking are exactly like my little example – a bit funny at the very best.

-The US – just like most of the rest of the world – was stuck in quagmire until very recently.
+The US – just like most of the rest of the world – was stuck in a quagmire until very recently.
 Some still call it the biggest economic crisis for almost a century.
 The economic crisis – which had taken its first big bites in 2008 – showed no sign of weakening and the country looked depressed.
-Industries were in doldrums and jobs disappeared by the thousands every day.
+Industries were in the doldrums and jobs disappeared by the thousands every day.
 It was not the brightest day for the American people.

 But so it is for many other people of the world whose countries are still stuck in the quagmire.
 They sure are looking towards the US to lift them out of it.